manrajminhas/Classroom-Booking-System/README.md

 # API Endpoints:

 API endpoints are exposed through individual controllers in the backend, allowing external code to interact with the service.
 Each controller (bookings, rooms, users, etc.) provides routes that can be called to perform operations.

+# CI:

+A specific `.gitlab-ci.yml` for our project is located in the project's root, although it is not currently functional.

 # Further Documentation: